Ensembl/ensembl-hive/docs/user_manual/advanced_usage/mpi.rst

 show the command lines used and the parametrization of multi-core and MPI runs.

+..
+The default language is set to perl.
+Non-perl code-blocks have to define their own language setting
+.. highlight:: perl

 How to setup a module using Shared Memory Parallelism (threads)
 ---------------------------------------------------------------